York County Legacy

 A 1903 history records, "...manufacturers have started up and more are in contemplation.
 We have two foundries and engine works, two flour mills, cigar manufacturing, marble works, medicine company, chemical and bottling works, two artificial stone works, and four elevators.
 The story goes on to list two banks, the Blodget and the Legrand hotels, and many businesses and officials.

 The lifeblood of the area was, and is, agriculture.
-Corn, milo, soybeans, and a little wheat, and hay are the principal crops, along with the raising and feeding of hogs and cattle.
+Corn, milo, soybeans, a little wheat, and hay are the principal crops, along with the raising and feeding of hogs and cattle.
 York County, on the Ogallala aquifer, has an excellent supply of underground water.
 Deep-well irrigation currently is the key to a more stable agri-business.

 Citizens within the county have York County Transportation Service, and a "Fun Club" with several thousand members.
 Two hospitals and a good number of doctors are available to serve the County.